 Craigie, and Longfellow - "Interchapters" in between sections would provide house-related Revolutionary War stories or anecdotes like "Edward Everett practicing oratory" as Mrs. Craigie's boarder.
-The Epilogue would cover topics during Alice's time at the House, such as "Radcliffe Commencement Exercises," and boxes with a wealth of carefully identified and organized family papers along with historical documents and prints he acquired at auctions and antiquarian dealers, such as Goodspeed's in Boston.
+The Epilogue would cover topics during Alice's time at the House, such as "Radcliffe Commencement Exercises," and ink sketches, plans and maps, made by Longfellow and the others who lived here and by rare portraits reproduced here for the first time."

+"Twelfth Night parties."
+Harry planned to illustrate the book with "pen-andantiquarian dealers, such as Goodspeed's in Boston.
 The images of Washington on pages 1 and 2 were recently rediscovered among Harry's papers and notes that he stored in these boxes in the House archives, where he spent much time working on the project.